 Rayden Solicitors understand the important role that grandparents and the extended family can play in the lives of children and that very often they are the first family members to be alienated as a result of disputes between a child’s parents.

 There are many practical and pragmatic steps that can be taken to secure the relationship between children and grandparents during disputes but also for the longer term.
 Rayden Solicitors can advise on the legal procedure and remedies available to grandparents in order to re-establish contact with grandchildren and can advise grandparents who may wish to care for a grandchild on a full-time basis.

 Do grandparents have legal rights in the UK?

-Grandparents do not have a right to see their grandchild in England and Wales and they also do not have automatic parental responsibility.
+In England and Wales, grandparents do not have an automatic right to see their grandchildren and they also do not have automatic parental responsibility.
 It is not possible for grandparents to gain parental responsibility by applying for a Parental Responsibility Order.

 However, although grandparents do not have legal rights to see their grandchildren, parents do have legal rights to choose who their children see, so try to refrain from heated arguments.
 If agreement cannot be reached there is provision for grandparents to make an application for an order in respect of time they spend with their grandchildren.

 Can grandparents apply to the courts for access to grandchildren?